Quantum games and synchronicity: Acknowledgements

 \section{Acknowledgements}

 I acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-I would like to thank my PhD advisor Mike for discussing this work with me at length, and asking many fruitful questions.
-I'm grateful to nannies Anna and Victoria for giving me the quiet space to think mathematically, and to my partner Max for braving with me the whirlwind that is parenting a toddler as early-career mathematicians.
+I would like to thank my PhD advisor Michael Brannan for discussing this work with me at length, and asking many fruitful questions.
+I would also like to thank Dominic Verdon for several conversations that improved this work.
+I'm grateful to nannies Anna and Victoria, as well as the teachers at Owl's Nest, for giving me the quiet space to think mathematically, and to my partner Max for braving with me the whirlwind that is parenting a toddler as early-career mathematicians.